hafizulislamhfz/using-rust-in-php-via-ffi/README.md

-# FFI with Rust and PHP
+# Using Rust in PHP via FFI

 This document outlines the steps to integrate Rust functions into PHP using FFI.